A Jedi's Fight - A Star Wars Fan Fiction Story

 Fern'all To'lo'imon answered the salute.

-"You must be the commander of the Dalmarian submarine fleet.
-What made you left the waters around Vor'izon."
+"You must be the commander of the Dalmaranian submarine fleet.
+What made you leave the waters around Vor'izon."
 Madine said politely, while he offered Leia his arm.

-"The Dalmarian leader wants to strenghen the alliance with the New Republic, sir.
+"The Dalmaranian leader wants to strenghten the alliance with the New Republic, sir.
 A couple of months ago I put in a request to be stationed as a volunteer on the space fleet of the New Republic.
 The unexpected visit of her Royal Highness the princess of Alderaan created an opportunity to address the Supreme Chancellor personally."

 "Any experience in space flight, captain?"